Music

 We follow the AQA GCSE Music course which aims to:

-- Develop performing and composing skills individually as Non-Examined Coursework (NEA) and communicate musically with fluency
+• Develop performing and composing skills individually as Non-Examined Coursework (NEA) and communicate musically with fluency

-- Recognise links between the integrated activities of performing, composing and appraising and how this informs the development of music
+• Recognise links between the integrated activities of performing, composing and appraising and how this informs the development of music

-- Broaden musical experience and interests, develop imagination and foster creativity
+• Broaden musical experience and interests, develop imagination and foster creativity

-- Develop awareness of music technologies and their use in the creation and presentation of music
+• Develop awareness of music technologies and their use in the creation and presentation of music

-- Engage with and appreciate the diverse heritage of music, in order to promote personal, social, intellectual and cultural development.
+• Engage with and appreciate the diverse heritage of music, in order to promote personal, social, intellectual and cultural development.

 Co-curricular, Enrichment, Extension and Support

-Music making is at the heart of what we do in our faculty.
-Students are actively welcomed in to use the practice rooms in their own time to develop their skills in composition and performance.
+Music making is at the heart of what we do in the Music Faculty at BMS.
+We recognise the importance of providing a breadth of musical experience and we encourage all our students to become involved in the ensemble that is right for them.
 All ensembles include students from a range of year groups within the Senior School.
-This is a strength of the faculty whereby younger students learn from the older students and vice versa.
+This is a strength of the Faculty whereby younger students learn from the older students and vice versa.

 Students support each other in the shared aim of enjoying music making and performing pieces to a high standard.

-We have 25 VMTs who teach a wide range of instruments and lead our chamber groups.
-With their help, as a faculty, we are bursting with co-curricular ensembles covering a range of genres and activities from music theory and aural, to Big Band and our Senior Orchestra.
+We have many Visiting Music Teacher (VMT) staff who teach a wide range of instruments and assist in leading our large ensembles and chamber groups.
+With their help, as a Faculty, we are bursting with co-curricular ensembles covering a range of genres and activities from music theory and aural, to the Big Band and our Senior Orchestra.
+All students having one-to-one lessons both inside and outside of school will be encouraged to take part in our Festival of Performance which takes place in November.

 We recognise the importance of providing a breadth of musical experience and where possible we immerse students in the musicians’ lifestyle by inviting them to take part in the band for the school musicals.